Adoptive Families Need Ongoing Support

 by Susan Livingston Smith and Jeanne Howard

-For the past 15 years, Susan Livingston Smith and Jeanne Howard Department of Social Work faculty at Illinois State Universityhave conducted research and training on adoption.
-Together they co-direct the University?s Center for Adoption Studies, a center funded by the Illinois Department of Children and Family Services.
-Professors Smith and Howard have also completed several studies about post-adoption services and recently authored a book titled Promoting Successful Adoptions: Practice with Troubled Families.
+For many year, Susan Livingston Smith and Jeanne Howard conducted research and training on adoption.
+Together they co-directed the University?s Center for Adoption Studies, a center funded by the Illinois Department of Children and Family Services.
+Professors Smith and Howard have also completed several studies about post-adoption services and published a book titled Promoting Successful Adoptions: Practice with Troubled Families.

 For many years, workers who placed older children for adoption believed that once the children and their families passed through an initial period of adjustment, problems would subside.
 As we now know, although a large majority of families are satisfied with their adoptions, many adopted children have chronic behavior problems, or have problems that intensify at later developmental stages.
 Specifically, among adoption assistance-eligible children placed through state child welfare systems (those who have special needs, and who frequently have histories of deprivation and trauma), studies show a relatively high rate of ongoing problems.
 The question that we must now address is: How can adoption professionals best intervene to help children and adoptive families?
 Through our research, we believe we have discovered a few preliminary answers.